wechuli/python-deepdive/Part 1/Section 04 - Numeric Types/notes.md

 - rounding - python provides a built-in rounding function.
 This will round the number x to the closest mutliple of 10 -n

 #### Banker's Rounding

 - **IEEE 754 Standard** - rounds to the nearest value, with ties rounded to the nearest value with an even least significant digit.
 Banker's rounding is less biased rounding than ties away from zero.

 ### Decimals

 alternative to using the (binary) float type -> avoids the approximation issues with floats finite number of significant digits.
 In Finance, banking and any other field where exact finite representations are highly desirable.

 Decimals have a context that controls certain aspects of working with decimals:

 - precision during arithmetic operations
 - rounding algorithm

 The context can be global -> the default context or temporary (local) -> sets temporary settings without affecting the global settings

 ctx = decimal.getcontext() -> context(global in this case)
 ctx.prec -> get or set the precision (value is an int) ctx.rounding -> get or set the rounding mechanism (value is a string)

+The **Decimal** class is in the decimal module Decimal(x) x can be a variety of types -integers,other Decimal object,strings,tuples,floats(yes but not usually, pass as a string)

+- Context precision affects mathematical operations
+- Context precision does not affect the constructor